 A good set up for gar fishing is a live 4 to 6 inch-long shiner for bait on a 5/0 to 6/0 treble hook tied six inches below a bright orange, 4-inch-diameter bobber.
 A durable rig with a 15 to 25-pound test line will usually work well for average or smaller size gars.
 It’s essential to use the heavy tackle to land a giant gar around 20 pounds.
 Anglers targeting gar should use a 30 to 80-pound test line, a sturdy rod, and a sturdy reel with a good drag.
 Some anglers determined to land a gar will often use several steel leaders’ feet to withstand the gar’s sharp teeth and thrashing.

 The alligator gar (Atractosteus spatula) is the largest member of the entire gar species and one of North America’s largest freshwater fishes.
-The alligator gar derives from their resemblance to the American alligators that possess long, sharp teeth and broad snouts.
+The bigger sister gar derives from their resemblance to the American alligators that possess long, sharp teeth and broad snouts.

-Typically, an alligator gar can grow and reach a length of over 3.0m (10 ft).
-Like the Florida gar, the alligator gar is slender, and its usual color is olive or brown.
-The alligator gar is also torpedo-shaped, and it has distinguishable ganoid scales from other fishes.
+Typically, a big allig gar can grow and reach a length of over 3.0m (10 ft).
+Like the Florida gar, the alligator is slender, and longer and its usual color is olive or brown.
+This gar is also torpedo-shaped, and it has distinguishable ganoid scales from other fishes.
 These ganoid scales are bone-like with serrated edges and covered with an enamel-like substance.

-Unlike the Florida gar, the alligator gar’s upper jaw has two rows of sharp teeth to hold its prey.
-The Alligator Gar is as skilled in hunting as Florida gar, both stalk and ambush their prey.
-Alligator gar are also known to eat small mammals and waterfowl that they see floating on the water’s surface.
+Unlike the Florida gar, the gator gar’s upper jaw has two rows of sharp teeth to hold its prey.
+This Gar is as skilled in hunting as Florida gar, both stalk and ambush their prey.
+Gator gar is also known to eat small mammals and waterfowl that they see floating on the water’s surface.

-Like the Florida gar, the alligator gar possesses a swim bladder lung that allows them to breathe in water with low oxygenation.
+Like the Florida gar, this gar possesses a swim bladder lung that allows them to breathe in water with low oxygenation.
 They are voracious nocturnal predators and piscivores.
 They operate with the same mode of stealth as the Florida gar.
-They stay a little below the surface, waiting for unsuspecting prey to swim within its reach.
-Once they sight a prey and it reaches close range, they swoop in, impaling it with their dual row sharp teeth.
+They stay a little below the surface, waiting for unsuspecting prey to swim within their reach.
+Once they sight a prey and it reaches close range, they swoop in, impaling it with their dual-row sharp teeth.

-Unlike Floridan gars, alligator gars inhabit reservoirs, lowland rivers, bayous, bays, estuaries with brackish waters, and the likes.
+Unlike Floridan gars, gator gars inhabit reservoirs, lowland rivers, bayous, bays, estuaries with brackish waters, and the like.
 Occasionally, the gars have been seen in the Gulf of Mexico, Costa Rica, and Nicaragua.
-They can also be seen and found in the Southern United States’ Gulf coast states and the lower Mississippi River Valley.
+They can also be seen and found in the Southern United States Gulf coast states and the lower Mississippi River Valley.

 Longnose Gar and Spotted Gar